axel10/electron-react-typescript-boilerplate/README.md

 [![Build Status][travis-image]][travis-url]
 [![Greenkeeper badge](https://badges.greenkeeper.io/iRath96/electron-react-typescript-boilerplate.svg)](https://greenkeeper.io/)

+clone from [iRath96/electron-react-typescript-boilerplate](https://github.com/iRath96/electron-react-typescript-boilerplate) ,Upgraded the version of the dependencies of webpack, react, typescript, etc.

 This is a slight modificiation of the great [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) by chentsulin.
 Instead of [Babel](https://babeljs.io) and [flow](https://flowtype.org) this version uses [TypeScript](https://www.typescriptlang.org).
 Support for [Sass](http://sass-lang.com) has also been added.